ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 {% endhighlight %}

 The first thing to note is that you've added two new mail headers.
-MIME-Version is always set to 1.0; simple enough.
-Content-Type varies and in this case states that there will be alternative versions of the same message and that those alternatives will be separated by the text "simpleboundary".
+MIME-Version is always set to 1.0 __CITATION__.
+Content-Type varies and in this case states that there will be alternative versions of the same message and that those alternatives will be separated by the text "simpleboundary" __CITATION__.

-Each alternative will begin with the boundary text prepended with two dashes (&#8208;&#8208;simpleboundary), followed by a header section for that alternative, and then the message body.
-The final alternative will be followed by &#8208;&#8208;simpleboundary&#8208;&#8208; to terminate the list of alternatives.
+Each alternative will begin with the boundary text prepended with two dashes (&#8208;&#8208;simpleboundary), followed by a header section for that alternative, and then the message body __CITATION__.
+The final alternative will be followed by &#8208;&#8208;simpleboundary&#8208;&#8208; to terminate the list of alternatives __CITATION__.
-When using the multipart/alternative content type, always list your alternatives in order of increasing "richness".
+When using the multipart/alternative content type, you must always list your alternatives in order of increasing "richness" __CITATION__.
 So, your most basic option is always first and your fanciest option is last.
-Clients will display the richest one that they support.
+Clients will display the richest one that they can support.

-This particular message gives two options: the plain text message like the first example (text/plain) and an richer HTML version with a hyperlink (text/html).
-Note that the message must still be terminated by a period on a line by itself.
+This particular message gives two options: the plain text message like the first example (text/plain) and a richer HTML version with a hyperlink (text/html).
+Note that the message must still be terminated by a period on a line by itself before it can be delivered via SMTP.

-## Even More Complex
+## A Slightly More Complex Message

+Building on top of what we've just learned with MIME and the multipart/alternative content type, you have the basic knowledge you need to spice up your emails to John with cute cat pictures by nesting alternatives together.
+Each instance of multipart/alternative will need its own unique boundary text and both will need to be terminated separately.

 {% highlight plaintext %}
 Date: Wed, 05 Oct 2016 20:25:09 -0400
-From: NoReply <noreply@alanzanotti.com>
-To: Alan Zanotti <az9281@yahoo.com>
+From: Your Name <yourAddress@domain.com>
+To: John Doe <jdoe@example.com>
 Subject: I want this cat!
 MIME-Version: 1.0
 Content-Type: multipart/alternative; boundary=outer